PippinW/zmk/app/boards/shields/rebound4/README.md

 CONFIG_EC11_TRIGGER_GLOBAL_THREAD=y
 ```

-If you built your Rebound without encoders, you will need to replace the two lines in your Rebound config file to:
+If you built your Rebound without encoders, you will need to replace the two lines in your Rebound config file with:

 ```
 CONFIG_EC11=n